Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Introduction

 \subsection{Overview}

 In Section~\ref{sec:nucleation_bio_data}, we present new experimental results that shed light on a mechanism that regulates biased microtubule nucleation in \textit{Drosophila} neuron dendrites.
 In Section~\ref{sec:checkpoint_mechanism}, we derive and parameterize a checkpoint mechanism that validates experimental observations.
 In Section~\ref{sec:math_model}, we describe our mathematical modeling framework.
-We summarize our prior stochastic model of microtubule growth and shrinking dynamics in Section~\ref{sec:mt_model}.
-In the rest of Section~\ref{sec:math_model}, we describe our construction of a spatially-explicit microtubule model, and describe the implementation of nucleation-based mechanisms of polarity regulation suggested by experiments.
+We describe our construction of a spatially-explicit microtubule model in Section~\ref{sec:spatial_model}.
+In the rest of Section~\ref{sec:math_model}, we summarize our prior stochastic model of microtubule growth and shrinking dynamics and describe the implementation of nucleation-based mechanisms of polarity regulation suggested by experiments.
 In Section~\ref{sec:results}, we demonstrate the impact of nucleation mechanisms on polar microtubule organization, and we show model predictions of the emergence of stable, biased MT polarity in linear neurites.
 We discuss our results in Section~\ref{sec:discussion}.